progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!-- #### commit.template #### -->
 #### commit.template ####

-Wenn Du diese Einstellung auf einen Pfad zu einer Datei auf Deinem System einstellst, wird Git den Inhalt dieser Datei als Standard Commit-Nachricht verwenden.
+Wenn Du diese Einstellung auf einen Pfad zu einer Datei auf Deinem System einstellst, wird Git den Inhalt dieser Datei als Standard Commit Nachricht verwenden.
 Nehmen wir zum Beispiel an, Du erstellst eine Vorlage unter dem Namen `$HOME/.gitmessage.txt`, die den folgenden Inhalt hat:

 <!--
 If you set this to the path of a file on your system, Git will use that file as the default message when you commit.
 For instance, suppose you create a template file at `$HOME/.gitmessage.txt` that looks like this: